IFI Patent Status

 Generally reserved for Granted/Issued/Registered records, this status is triggered when a legal event code is received from the PTO indicating an applicant has chosen to terminate/withdraw the granted record.
 This usually occurs to avoid double patenting.

-Possible Values for Granted Patents and Utility Models (ifi_publication_type B)
+Possible Values for Granted Patents and Utility Models (publication-type G: Grant and U: Unknown)

 StatusDescription